Unexpected Family Update Take 2 & How to Grieve with God

 3 times now.
 2 times in a 4 month period.

-Let’s just say… I have had SO much whiplash this year.
+Let’s just say… I have had so much whiplash this year. haha

 And that week was the saddest I have ever had.
 I was so angry with God, so overcome with grief and fear about our future and timeline.